CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 See [Property reference](#reference-3DTILES_implicit_tiling_scheme-tileset-extension) for the `3DTILES_implicit_tiling_scheme.tileset` schema reference.
 The full JSON schema can be found in [3DTILES_implicit_tiling_scheme.tileset.schema.json](schema/3DTILES_implicit_tiling_scheme.tileset.schema.json).

-### Layer
+### Available

-The layer.json file for a corresponding tileset.json describes the tiles that are available in the tree.
+The available.json file for a corresponding tileset.json describes the tiles that are available in the tree.
 It contains a single json object that is an array.
 Each element of the array holds an array describing available ranges on that level of the tree.

 Below is an example availability for the above Tileset JSON where the availability of levels in the quadtree (as there are only x and y ranges) is 9-13: